Special Educational Needs Information Report

 At Courtlands we are committed to continued professional learning and training is ongoing and relevant to the needs of our current cohort.

 How will my child be included in activities outside the classroom including school trips?

 Outdoor activities and school trips are available to all and are designed specifically to be accessible to the whole class.
 In exceptional circumstances, the only reason a child would not be allowed to go on a trip is if they are at risk of causing harm to themselves or others.

 Our building is fully accessible for wheelchair users downstairs and has disabled toilet facilities.
 We are happy to discuss individual access requirements.

 How will the school prepare and support my child when joining Courtlands or transferring to a new school?

-· Parents and carers are invited to a meeting at school.
+- Parents and carers are invited to tour the school.

-• Class teachers often visit your child in their educational setting before their move to Courtlands, particularly with children in nursery settings.
+- Courtlands staff sometimes visit your child in their educational setting before their move to Courtlands, particularly with children in nursery settings.

-• Members of staff from the secondary schools meet with the pupils at Courtlands.
+- Members of staff from the new school meet with the pupils at Courtlands.